Friday, December 29, 2023

 The sun is now fully in the southwest and descending rapidly towards the horizon, but its rays still just clear the treed backdrop to reach deep into both front and back gardens.

-From time to time throughout the day I've also noticed the earth's fall scent rising from recently moistened ground.
+From time to time throughout the day I've also noticed the earth's fall scent rising from the recently moistened ground.
 This earthy redolence is perhaps amplified by our mucking about in flower beds at this time of year, digging out dwindling plants, mixing in fresh compost, and replanting grounds with renewed hope of good results next year.
-This distinctive scent is also conditioned by the exotic smell of caramel-toned oak leaves brought down by the night's rainfall, some now dried sufficiently to scrunch again under foot.
+This distinctive scent is also conditioned by the exotic smell of caramel-toned oak leaves brought down by the overnight rains, some now dried sufficiently to scrunch again under foot.

-Neighbours' maple smoulders next to box and bay
+Neighbours' maple smoulders near box and bay

 Near the end of the day's direct overhead light, the remaining rays have the effect of liquid gold on the house.
 Now about to slip behind the tall fir trees of Marigold Park lying to the west and so become diffuse before the long twilight, the sun splashes a final play of this golden light across the south wall of the house.